mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 The ability to get things done with a keyboard is just one part of the bigger concept of accessibility (also known as "a11y" on Twitter and such).
-I won't cover that topic in-depth here, but suffice it to say if you're not paying attention to accessibility you're neglecting an under-served population.
+I won't cover that topic in-depth here, but suffice to say, if you're not paying attention to accessibility you're neglecting an under-served population.
 We can, and should, do better so that everyone can experience the web to the fullest.

 A keyboard-friendly UI can also help power-users get things done more efficiently.
-They'll love you for it, and it could mean the difference in choosing your app over another.
+They'll love you for it, and it could mean the difference between choosing your app over another.

 Finally, if you need a selfish reason, your own testing will go much smoother if